watsona4/scipy2016/SciPy2016TripReport.md

 SymPy is a Python package that does symbolic mathematics, similar to *Mathematica*.
-When used in upyter notebooks, SymPy results are returned as MathJax (or $\LaTeX$) output, displaying the result in purely symbolic form.
+When used in upyter notebooks, SymPy results are returned as MathJax (or LaTeX) output, displaying the result in purely symbolic form.
 The presented showed a new capability of exporting symbolic math as source code (similar to `CForm` in *Mathematica*).
 This capability allows for mathematical optimizations in addition to compiler optmizations.
 At ths time, these matematical optimizations are limited to reducing the number of operations, and